AdobeDocs/journeys.en/help/using/expression/data-types.md

 Serialization format: ISO-8601 extended offset date-time format.

-It uses DateTimeFormatter.ISO_OFFSET_DATE_TIME to deserialize and serialize the value.
+It uses DateTimeFormatter ISO_OFFSET_DATE_TIME to deserialize and serialize the value.
 [Learn more](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_OFFSET_DATE_TIME)

 You can also pass an integer passing an epoch value.
 [Read more](https://www.epochconverter.com)